The moduli stack of principal $\rho$-sheaves and Gieseker-Harder-Narasimhan filtrations

 As long as the characteristic of $k$ is not too small, the proofs in Section \ref{section: properness} can still be applied to show Theorem \ref{thm: valuative criterion for properness rho sheaves}.
 More precisely, we just need that condition (2) in Proposition \ref{prop: extension after ramified cover} holds. \begin{thm} Choose an algebraic closure $\overline{k}$ of $k$.
 Let $Z \subset G_{\overline{k}}$ denote the maximal central torus of the base-change $G_{\overline{k}}$.
 Suppose that the characteristic of $k$ does not divide the order of the kernel of the simply-connected cover $\widetilde{G_{\overline{k}}/Z} \to G_{\overline{k}}/Z$ of the semisimple group $G_{\overline{k}}/Z$.
 Then the morphism $\text{Bun}_{\rho}(X) \to \Spec(k)$ satisfies the existence part of the valuative criterion for properness \cite[\href{https://stacks.math.columbia.edu/tag/0CLK}{Tag 0CLK}]{stacks-project} in the case of complete discrete valuation rings (as in Theorem \ref{thm: valuative criterion for properness rho sheaves}). \end{thm}

-The definitions and constructions in Sections \ref{section: generalization} and \ref{section: GHN filtrations} apply in a similar way.
+The definitions and constructions in Sections \ref{section: generalization} and \ref{section: GHN filtrations} apply similarly.
 The only change is that the GHN filtration of a $\rho$-sheaf $(\mathcal{F}, \sigma)$ need not be defined over the field $K$ of definition, but again one might need to pass to a finite purely inseparable extension.
 The analogue of Theorem \ref{thm: relative Gieseker filtrations} still holds; the only thing that needs to be modified is to replace the locally closed stratification $H \to S$ with a surjective radicial morphism of finite type.

 Finally, we note that the proof of Proposition \ref{prop: comparison mixed gieseker filtration vs slope filtration} applies to arbitrary characteristic.
 This means that if the representation $\rho$ is central, then the stratification of $\text{Bun}_{\rho}(X)$ by radicial morphisms induced by our Gieseker-Harder-Narasimhan filtrations refines the theory developed in \cite{gurjar2020hardernarasimhan} in arbitrary characteristic.